Uninett/zino/README.md

 This is the modern Python re-implementation of the battle-proven Zino network state monitor, first implemented in Tcl/Scotty at Uninett in the 1990s.

-This is still a work in progress, and is not yet a fully functional replacement for the Tcl-based Zino.
+This is still a work in progress, and is not yet a fully functional replacement for the original Tcl-based Zino.
+An incomplete list of features that have yet to be ported:

+- SNMP trap reception
+  - Hence, no port flapping status
+- Planned maintenance (the `PM` family of API commands)
+- Router and single-port poll triggering from the API (the `POLLRTR` and `POLLINTF` API commands)

 Development of Zino 2.0 is fully sponsored by [NORDUnet](https://nordu.net/), on behalf of the nordic NRENs.